Undivided Resources

 Do you have more questions about how your child can benefit from Medi-Cal?
 Be sure to read our breakdown in Making the Most of Medi-Cal.
 You may also wish to read How Do We Pay For It All?
 Undivided’s Guide to Funding Resources.

 If you're looking for your local Medi-Cal office, you can find office listings by county on the DHCS website.
-For checking benefits status, most counties are using BenefitsCal or will be by the end of 2023.
+For checking benefits status, most counties are using BenefitsCal.

 Contents